Contact

 WVU Council for Women’s Concerns

-Personal interests: Traveling, reading, volleyball, Netflix
+Personal interests: Traveling, reading, volleyball, live music, binging good TV shows

 About Danielle Davidov